suneel-sarswat/dsam/README.md

 # Coq files details: We have formalized four mazor aspects of matching at the exchanges.
 1. To the the main threorems for the correctness of fairness, go to the file MQFAIR.v
 2. To have a look at UM process and its correctness theorems, please have a look at MQUM.v.
 The UM process is used at the exchanges.
-3. For MM process, go to the file MQMM.v (To be updated soon with comments and automations).
+3. For MM process, go to the file MQMM.v.
 4. The MQBound.v file contains combinatorial results on the double sided auctions with multiplicity.
 (To be updated soon with comments and automations)